Install on Amazon Web Services

 gcc

-, clang, cmake, docker, jq, libzstd, make, and yq (where supported))- The most up to date list of packages can be found in the packer scripts in https://github.com/aspect-build/workflows-images.
+, clang, cmake, docker, jq, libzstd, make, and yq (where supported))infoYou can find the most up to date list of packages in the Workflows packer scripts.

 Amazon Linux 2 (al2) images have an older version of glibc, which can cause issues bootstrapping runners for GitHub Actions.

-These are currently available in "us-east-1", "us-east-2", "us-west-1" and "us-west-2".
+These AMIs are currently available in the "us-east-1", "us-east-2", "us-west-1" and "us-west-2" regions.
 Contact us if you would like us to publish starter AMIs to additional regions.

 To query the list of all Aspect Workflows starter images, run the following command: